-WPD is supported by its credit facilities; it has borrowing arrangements in place with a range of third parties with high credit ratings.
-At 30 September 2021, WPD had committed borrowing facilities of £1,055.0m available, maturing in May 2023, of which £306.0m was drawn.
-Subsequent to the period ending 30 September 2021, the drawn amount of £306.0m was repaid.
-The repayment was financed through funds received from the parent company, National Grid Plc, under a two-way loan agreement.
+WPD South West is supported by its credit facilities; it has borrowing arrangements in place with a range of third parties with high credit ratings.
+At 30 September 2021, WPD South West had committed borrowing facility of £220.0m available, maturing in May 2023, of which £110m was drawn.
+Subsequent to the period ending 30 September 2021, the drawn amount of £110m was repaid.
+The repayment was financed through funds received from the parent company, National Grid Plc under a two-way loan agreement.

-The Group has net current liabilities of £887.6m (31 March 2021: £744.1m).
-The Group's net current liabilities will be settled with a combination of cash flows from operating activities, borrowings from National Grid Plc two-way loan agreement and use of existing facilities.
-The Group has sufficient head room available, under existing committed facilities, to meet its cash flow needs.
+The Company has net current liabilities of $\pounds 150.6m$ (31 March 2021: $\pounds 157.7m$ ).
+The Company's net current liabilities will be settled with a combination of cash flows from operating activities, borrowings from the WPD Group undertakings and use of existing facilities.
+The Company has sufficient head room available, under existing committed facilities, to meet its cash flow needs.

-The directors have considered the availability of facilities as set out above, the relatively stable and regulated nature of the business, the forecast long term business plan, the consistent credit ratings of the Group, the existing and future forecasted covenant compliance of the Group, which includes the gearing ratio and the anticipated ability of the Group to be able to raise additional long term debt in the future.
+The directors have considered the availability of facilities as set out above, the relatively stable and regulated nature of the business, the forecast long term business plan, the consistent credit ratings of the Company, the existing and future forecasted covenant compliance of the Company, which includes the gearing ratio and the anticipated ability of the Company and the WPD Group to be able to raise additional long term debt in the future.
 The directors have also assessed the principal risks and have taken the impacts of COVID-19 and related uncertainties into consideration in arriving at the going concern assumption for the preparation of the financial statements.